atomicules/snose/README.md

 ###Sync - Synchronise files

 Reads files in the `.snose` index file and synchronises them with Simplenote.

+	snose.py  --username=<me@email.com> --password=<mypassword> --sync

 You can pass the optional `--hanky` flag at the same time to perform a dry run; although the dry run can't indicate when merging will occur, only the ultimate direction of the update.

+    snose.py  --username=<me@email.com> --password=<mypassword> --sync --hanky

 ###Snot - List files available for synchronisation with SNose